Ethik-69/BnR/README.md

 An API to rule them all !
 The ssh keys i mean..

+Well...
+That was for another repo... cp's not the best things to do =O

 ## Use
 Just launch the file you want !